 The story takes place in 1952, and starts in a small coastal, Irish town.
 It tells the story of young Eilis (pronounced EY-lish) Lacey, who lives with her mother and older sister, and works for a spiteful, mean-spirited shop owner.
 Eilis’s sister sees that there is not much of a future for her young sister, and through the help of a Priest, who moved from Ireland to Brooklyn years earlier, she arranges for Eilis to move to Brooklyn, in hopes of her finding a more secure and interesting life outside the hometown.

-The Priest (played by Jim Broadbent) has set Eilis up with a job in a department store, and finds her a place in a small, women-only boarding house owned by the Irish-born, proper, supportive, Madge Kehoe, played by the consistently wonderful Julie Walters.
+A Priest (played by Jim Broadbent) has set Eilis up with a job in a department store, and finds her a place in a small, women-only boarding house owned by the Irish-born, proper, supportive, Madge Kehoe, played by the consistently wonderful Julie Walters.
 (It is my understanding that the BBC is producing a TV series, of the same name, where Ms. Walters will reprise her role as Madge Kehoe.)

 Saoirse Ronan, as Eilis, gives us a thoughtful and intelligent performance of material that could easily move into the overly sentimental.
 She is delightful.
 I am looking forward to watching this actress blossom in future roles, and since this is her second Academy Award nomination (her first was for playing the contrite young sister in Atonement) I feel we will be seeing much from her in the future.